mike-mh/pdftron-sharepoint-web-part-sample/README.md

 npm i @microsoft/generator-sharepoint -g
 ```

-After this is done you can run `npm init` and the web part will be built for you.
+After this is done you can run `npm run init` and the web part will be built for you.
 Go into the `pdftron-webpart-sample` directory and run `gulp serve` to start a workbench with the sample WebViewer.

 ```
 npm run init